From Internal Diagnosis to External Auditing: A VLM-Driven Paradigm for Data-Free Online Backdoor Defense: Methodology

 \subsection{Adaptive Router via Statistical Monitoring}

 Adaptive Router is the core decision logic of PRISM, which determines whether to accept the victim model's prediction or reject it in favor of the VLM.
-This decision is governed by a statistical discrepancy test based on logit margins.
+This decision is governed by a statistical discrepancy test based on logit margins, similar to the bias decoupling regularization techniques in natural language inference \cite{zang2024explanation}.

 \textbf{Logit Margin Calculation.} We define a discrepancy metric $\Delta$ that quantifies the semantic support the VLM provides for the victim model's prediction $\hat{y}_S$.
 We examine the VLM's logits $S_{VLM}$ specifically at the index $\hat{y}_S$ and compare it to the maximal logit of all other classes $i \neq \hat{y}_S$.
 The logit margin $\Delta$ is formally defined as: We employ the exponential transformation to ensure statistical stability.
-Since raw logit differences are unbounded and can approach $-\infty$ when the VLM strongly rejects the victim's prediction, the exponential mapping suppresses these extreme negative outliers, confining the metric to a robust positive range.\textit{ Consequently, a small $\Delta$ (near 0) implies strong disagreement, while a large $\Delta$ indicates alignment.}
+Since raw logit differences are unbounded and can approach $-\infty$ when the VLM strongly rejects the victim's prediction, the exponential mapping suppresses these extreme negative outliers, confining the metric to a robust positive range.
+Consequently, a small $\Delta$ (near 0) implies strong disagreement, while a large $\Delta$ indicates alignment.

-\textbf{Adaptive Thresholding via Cornish-Fisher Expansion.} A static threshold for \( \Delta \) is insufficient due to the non-Gaussian, often skewed nature of the discrepancy distribution (empirical validation in App.~\ref{app:skew_normal_analysis}).
+\textbf{Adaptive Thresholding via Cornish-Fisher Expansion.} A static threshold for \( \Delta \) is insufficient due to the non-Gaussian, often skewed nature of the discrepancy distribution (empirical validation in App.~\ref{app:distribution_analysis}).
 To address this, we model the distribution of \( \Delta \) for each class \( k \) online, maintaining the running statistics of mean \( \mu_k \), standard deviation \( \sigma_k \), and skewness \( \gamma_{k} \).
 We employ the Cornish-Fisher expansion to derive an adaptive threshold \( \tau_k \), which approximates the quantiles of a non-Gaussian distribution (derived in App.~\ref{app:cornish_fisher}).
 Let \( \zeta \) denote the base confidence coefficient.
 The skewness-adjusted coefficient \( \tilde{\zeta}_k \) is calculated as: This correction term shifts the threshold to account for asymmetry: positive skewness raises the threshold to reduce false rejections, while negative skewness lowers it.
 The final adaptive threshold is defined as \( \tau_k = \mu_k + \tilde{\zeta}_k \cdot \sigma_k \).
 If the discrepancy \( \Delta \) of a test sample exceeds \( \tau_k \), it is deemed consistent and accepted.